top of page

 We operate transparently and encourage you to ask questions and discuss any concerns so that we have the opportunity to address them.
 You will find us open to reasonable and mature dialogue.

-Problem behaviors, to list just a few, include jumping on people, playing too aggressively, showing domineering body language, barking, chewing or scratching on bedding, doors, etc. The same behaviors a responsible dog owner would correct at home.
+Problem behaviors, to list just a few, include jumping on people, playing too aggressively, showing domineering body language, barking, nipping/biting, etc. The same behaviors a responsible dog owner would correct at home.

 Striking or Kicking